How to sell your home and make a faster, more profitable sale

 Hide valuables, medications, credit cards, cash, jewelry, mail, spare keys, etc.

-Depersonalize by removing family photos, religious articles, pets, offensive posters, the art gallery on the fridge, certificates and trophies.
+Depersonalize by removing family photos, religious articles, offensive posters, the art gallery on the fridge, certificates and trophies.

 Prepare a sign-in sheet for guests to fill out their name, phone number and email address.
 Many people are uncomfortable giving their personal information and won’t do it.
 Your goal is to get contact information so you can call or email interested buyers, perhaps making a home sale!